The city’s gardens of stone offer a retreat from the overly touristed center.

 There is another Czech president in Vinohrady Cemetery.
 While Havel is regarded as the best so far, Emil Hácha is regarded as one of the worst, though there is stiff competition.
 Hácha was a Nazi collaborator who led the World War II occupation government.

 The largest crematorium in Europe was opened in 1932.
+Cremation had been illegal from the middle of the 1600s up until the start of the First Czechoslovak Republic in 1918.
 The main building, a protected cultural monument, has two ceremonial halls.
 The building is surrounded by small graves sites for urns and columbariums, or wall niches for urns.

 In the communist era, the crematorium was used to dispose of the bodies of so-called enemies of the state, whose ashes would be scattered in forests or other places without any records kept.

-But is also served all manner of other people and is still in use, as cremation is quite popular in the Czech Republic.
+But it also served all manner of other people and is still in use, as cremation is quite popular in the Czech Republic.

 Two of its notable occupants are Czechoslovak President Antonín Zápotocký and actress Lída Baarová, who was the mistress of German propaganda minister Joseph Goebbels.
 She avoided being convicted of collaboration and died alone on her estate in 2000 at the age of 86.